ebx/ebx-github-cycletime/codeStyle/README.md

 * Settings -> Other Settings -> checkstyle
 * click on the green plus button
 * Add in the description "ebx_checks"
-* Add the checkstyle.xml File found in ebx-linkedin-sdk\CodeStyle\checkstyle.xml
+* Add the checkstyle.xml File found in ebx-github-cycletime\CodeStyle\checkstyle.xml
 * Tick the "Treat checkstyle errors as warnings" box
 * click Apply -> OK